 - Dull Eyes of Unhappiness: His default expression when he's not crying.
 He loses them in finale of the B/W arc and has them replaced with normal, expressive eyes.

 - Expy: Manga N seems alot more like L in design than his game counterpart does.
+Less so in the B2/W2 arc, where he is a better-adjusted person.

 - Freudian Excuse: He was brought up around Pokemon harmed by humans, so he grew to hate humans and love Pokemon as a result.
 The state of his eyes also suggest that his brainwashing partially has a literal component to it as well.